Collaborators

 RAYMOND LARRETT was a versatile graphic artist, with a broad range of experience as an illustrator, cartoonist, storyteller, photo manipulator, digital publisher, motion graphics artist, animator, writer, web and print designer, storyboard artist, etcetera.
 Raymond is the author and designer of Kinetech Arts coloring book.

+He was a very funny human full of love, life and ideas.
 We miss and love you, dear friend.
 Your light is forever with us.

 Contributing artists (2013-2024)

-Vidhu Aggarwal, Patricia Alessandrini, Sholeh Asgary, Hannah Bahney, Raven Bautista, Lauren Bedal, Travis Bennett, Byb Bibene, Lillian Bickley, Raquel Santiago Boluda, David Chase, Hannah Cohen, Erin Coyne, Shareen DeRyan, Katherine Disenhof, Robert Edgar, Robin Edgar, Amelia Eisen, Olesya Elfimova, Colin Epstein, Esha Nambiar, Lydia Feuerhelm, Richard Festinger, Felicitas Fisher, Norma Fong, Christy Funsch, Amber Gott, Ben Goosman, Ana He, Kathy High, Abbigail Hinson, Florian Hönig, Irene Hsiao, Chin Chin Hsü, Gama Hsü, Erin Huetis, Hien Huynh, Arvejon Jones, Ben Juodvalkis, Michael Koehle, Alex Law, Qinmin Liu, Tanja London, Christin Hannah Madrigan, Miguel Mariaca, Pierre Mariaca, Jane Mauchly, Clover Mathis, Diane Mateo, Samuel Melecio-Zambrano, Avital Meshi, Nathaniel Moore, Esha Nambiar, Tessa Nebrida, Sophie Ortiz, Nitipat Ong Polchai, Juliet Paramor, Priscila Park, Mariel Pettee, Karla Quintero, Chelsea Reichert, Jocelyn Reyes, Becky Robinson Leviton, Harry Rubeck, Tim Russel, Tim Russell, Júlia Rúbies Subirós, David Ruth, Suzette Sagizi, Giovana Sales, Giulia Sales, Essi Salonen, Neta Singer, Maria Sotnikova, Amy Wasielewski, Hannah Wasielewski, Shih Wen, Ian Winters, Hannah Young, Ài Yin, Jiayi Young, Stella Young.
+Olesya Elfimova, Vidhu Aggarwal, Patricia Alessandrini, Sholeh Asgary, Hannah Bahney, Raven Bautista, Lauren Bedal, Travis Bennett, Byb Bibene, Lillian Bickley, Raquel Santiago Boluda, David Chase, Hannah Cohen, Erin Coyne, Shareen DeRyan, Katherine Disenhof, Robert Edgar, Robin Edgar, Amelia Eisen, Olesya Elfimova, Colin Epstein, Esha Nambiar, Lydia Feuerhelm, Richard Festinger, Felicitas Fisher, Norma Fong, Christy Funsch, Amber Gott, Ben Goosman, Ana He, Kathy High, Abbigail Hinson, Florian Hönig, Irene Hsiao, Chin Chin Hsü, Gama Hsü, Erin Huetis, Hien Huynh, Arvejon Jones, Ben Juodvalkis, Michael Koehle, Alex Law, Qinmin Liu, Tanja London, Christin Hannah Madrigan, Miguel Mariaca, Pierre Mariaca, Jane Mauchly, Clover Mathis, Diane Mateo, Samuel Melecio-Zambrano, Avital Meshi, Nathaniel Moore, Esha Nambiar, Tessa Nebrida, Sophie Ortiz, Nitipat Ong Polchai, Juliet Paramor, Priscila Park, Mariel Pettee, Karla Quintero, Chelsea Reichert, Jocelyn Reyes, Becky Robinson Leviton, Harry Rubeck, Tim Russel, Tim Russell, Júlia Rúbies Subirós, David Ruth, Suzette Sagizi, Giovana Sales, Giulia Sales, Essi Salonen, Neta Singer, Maria Sotnikova, Amy Wasielewski, Hannah Wasielewski, Shih Wen, Ian Winters, Hannah Young, Ài Yin, Jiayi Young, Stella Young.